PHPTask/docs/introduction.rst

 It allows to implement handler classes in PHP for tasks.
 These handler can be implemented in your favorite environment.
-Over a simple interface the developer can define and schedule long running tasks without any overhead.
+Over a simple interface the developer can define and schedule long running tasks without any overhead for the user of the application.

-One typical usecase is generating thumbnails or rendering videos.
-These tasks are to long to run them immediately and can be done after generating the response to the user.
+One typical usecase is generating thumbnails, rendering videos or update statistics of big data amount.
+These tasks are to long to run them immediately and can be done after sending the response to the user.

 Quick Example
 -------------